Vivekanand-R/AI-Product-Framework/README.md

             B. Smartphones e‑commerce market size (approx):	USD 1.32 billion (2025 forecast)

 In last few years, Samsung have tested eSIM functionality globally mid-range market by enabling it on select Galaxy series devices (such as the Galaxy A series), even though eSIM was primarily a flagship feature.
 This move allowed Samsung to gauge local demand for dual-SIM flexibility without launching a new product line.

-With its high mobile bases and multiple SIM usage (especially among business users and digital nomads).
-Globally, By activating new features via software update for a limited user group and monitoring uptake through partnerships, consumer feedback, and valuable insights — all while keeping costs and development low.

 **Samsung’s expansion and already active healthcare market.**